Mike Zunino Player Props: Guardians vs. Yankees

 Yankees Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the Yankees pitching staff ranks fifth in MLB.
+- The Yankees pitching staff ranks third in MLB with a collective 9.7 strikeouts per nine innings.

-- The Yankees have the 10th-ranked team ERA across all MLB pitching staffs (3.68).
+- The Yankees' 3.63 team ERA ranks 10th among all MLB pitching staffs.

-- Yankees pitchers combine to rank 15th in baseball in home runs allowed (31 total, one per game).
+- Yankees pitchers combine to give up 31 total home runs at a rate of one per game (to rank 11th in baseball).

-- Cole makes the start for the Yankees, his seventh of the season.
-He is 5-0 with a 1.11 ERA and 44 strikeouts through 40 2/3 innings pitched.
+- The Yankees are sending Schmidt (0-3) to make his seventh start of the season.
+He is 0-3 with a 6.84 ERA and 32 strikeouts through 25 2/3 innings pitched.

-- In his most recent time out on Friday, the right-hander tossed 6 2/3 innings against the Texas Rangers, allowing two earned runs while surrendering six hits.
+- The right-hander's last time out came on Saturday against the Texas Rangers, when he threw five innings, surrendering five earned runs while giving up 10 hits.

+- The 27-year-old has put up a 6.84 ERA and 11.5 strikeouts per nine innings across six games this season, while allowing a batting average of .321 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.